 The suicide rate in Queensland Aboriginal and Torres Strait Islander peoples is twice that of the non-Indigenous population, and suicide occurs at a much younger age.
-Intentional self-harm is the fifth highest cause of death for Indigenous people, with males representing the vast majority (83 per cent) of suicide deaths.
+Intentional self-harm is the fifth highest cause of death for Indigenous people, with males representing the vast majority (83%) of suicide deaths4.

 Of the 757 suicides reported in 2019 in Queensland.
-Aboriginal and Torres Strait Islander females living in Queensland accounted (11.9 per cent) of all female suicides while males accounted for 8.3 per cent of all male suicides.
+Aboriginal and Torres Strait Islander females living in Queensland accounted (11.9%) of all female suicides while males accounted for 8.3% of all male suicides5.
 The age group of 20-24 had the highest number of suspected suicides by Aboriginal and Torres Strait Islander Queenslanders.

-Gold Coast recorded the lowest number of suicides by Aboriginal or Torres Strait Islander people in Queensland for the 2011-13 period.
-True suicide mortality figures in Aboriginal and Torres Strait Islander populations remain poorly understood due to incomplete data collection processes and inaccurate classification systems.
-(Please see Mental Health & Suicide Aboriginal & Torres Strait Islander needs assessment).
+True suicide mortality figures in Aboriginal and Torres Strait Islander populations remain poorly understood due to incomplete data collection processes and inaccurate classification systems (see Mental Health & Suicide Aboriginal & Torres Strait Islander needs assessment).

-Australian Bureau of Statistics (2018).
+4 Australian Bureau of Statistics (2018).
 Catalogue 3303.0-Causes of Death.
 Canberra.
 Australia

-Leske, S., Adam, G., Schrader, I., Catakovic, A., Weir, B., & Crompton, D. (2020).
+5 Leske, S., Adam, G., Schrader, I., Catakovic, A., Weir, B., & Crompton, D. (2020).
 Suicide in Queensland: Annual Report 2020.
-Brisbane, Queensland, Australia: Australian Institute for Suicide Research and Prevention, Griffith
+Brisbane, Queensland, Australia: Australia: Institute for Suicide Research and Prevention, Griffith

-Lesbian, gay, bisexual, transgender, intersex, queer, asexual, pansexual and others (LGBTIQAP+)
+Lesbian, gay, bisexual, transgender, intersex, queer, asexual, pansexual, and other (LGBTIQAP+)

 LGBTIQAP+ are far more likely to attempt suicide than heterosexual people.
-LGBTIQAP+ people are between 3.5 and 14 times more likely to try and die by suicide compared to heterosexual people.
+LGBTIQAP+ people are between 3.5 and 14-times more likely to try and die by suicide compared to heterosexual people6.

-Of the 757 suicides reported in 2019 in Queensland, 36 (1.5 per cent of all) suspected suicides by persons identifies as LGBTIQAP+.
-Australian Bureau of Statistics data indicates a heightened risk of poor mental health that may lead to suicidal behaviour in LGBTIQAP+ communities.
-This increased risk of poor mental health and suicidality among LGBTIQAP+ people is not attributable to sexuality, sex, or gender identity, but rather due to experiences of discrimination and exclusion
+Of the 757 suicides reported in 2019 in Queensland, 36 (1.5% of all) suspected suicides by persons identifies as LGBTIQAP+5.
+Australian Bureau of Statistics data indicates a heightened risk of poor mental health that may lead to suicidal behaviour in LGBTIQAP+ communities7.
+This increased risk of poor mental health and suicidality among LGBTIQAP+ people are not attributable to sexuality, sex, or gender identity, but rather due to experiences of discrimination and exclusion8.

-One in six young LGBTIQAP+ people has attempted suicide and one third have harmed themselves.
-16 per cent of LGBTIQAP+ Australians aged between 16 and 27 have attempted suicide and 33 per cent have self-harmed.
-Looking at transgender young people, around 3 in every 4 transgender young people have experienced anxiety or depression, 4 out of 5 transgender young people have ever engaged in self-harm and almost 1 in 2 have ever attempted suicide (48 per cent)
+One in six young LGBTIQAP+ people have attempted suicide and one third have harmed themselves.
+16% of LGBTIQAP+ Australians aged between 16 and 27 have attempted suicide and 33% have self-harmed9.
+Looking at transgender young people, around 3 in every 4 transgender young people have experienced anxiety or depression, 4 out of 5 transgender young people have ever engaged in self-harm and almost 1 in 2 (48%) have attempted suicide10.

-Culturally and linguistically diverse (CALD)
+Culturally and linguistically diverse (CALD) populations